Molecule VFX artist on how she uses Mocha Pro for clean-ups, screen burn-ins, and more only shows like Dickinson and Only Murders in the Building.

 Apart from that, Option+X to clear selected ranges is my most important shortcut in FCP.

 How do you keep yourself fueled/your favorite snack when you're in an epic session?

 Good coffee and fresh water get me through most situations.
 But always take a quick walk in between to clear your head.

 Where do you turn for creative inspiration?

-What do you do when you start feeling creative burnout?
+What do you do when you start feeling artistic burnout?